Introduction

 Editorial Review Note

-This guide focuses on a specific NSW parking decision rather than a broad rule label: intersection guidance depends on distance, visibility, traffic controls, and whether a sign changes the default rule.
+This page is built around one NSW parking decision, not a generic rule summary.
+The real value is in the detail that tends to trip people up: intersection guidance depends on distance, visibility, traffic controls, and whether a sign changes the default rule.

 - Measure from the actual intersection control point or corner context, not from the closest parked vehicle.